SelenaMart28/finalproject/README.md

 Oceania: 6

 Using the areas_list_to_states_list_new command in R/BioGeoBears, we can convert a list of areas to a list of geographic regions (states).
 Because I am not planning to use a larger number of states (7 at most), I expect this analysis to run relatively fast.
 The list of areas that will be used in this analysis is shown above.
 The maximum number of areas in the analysis is 7 (1 per state).
 Because each of the taxa *has* to exist on a continent, the null range will not be included in possible states.
+I will use the define_tipranges_object to input my geographic data for my taxa of interest.
 ## Results

 The tree in Figure 1...